notnullgames/wasm-shared/README.md

 ## cart

 This is user-code, and must import it's memory (which comes from host.)
+It is built with wasi-sdk, for a very low-level no-frills wasm.